motion-x86/blackjack/README.md

 ## Deliverables

--   fork the exercise repository to your personal Github account
+- import the exercise repository to your personal Github account using [github's import tool](https://github.com/new/import) import this url: https://github.com/FieldLevel/frontend-exercise-blackjack
 - complete the exercise
+- invite our github user "fl-codereview" to be a collaborator on the repository
--   create a pull request against your forked Github repository
+- create a pull request against your Github repository
--   let us know when you are ready to review
+- let us(your interview coordinator) know when you are ready to review

 ## How To Run